Table of Contents

-Once done, you need to place your tripod at a position centered approximately over the top of the point and level with the legs spread out evenly and wide enough for maximum stability.
+Once done, you must place your tripod at a position centered approximately over the top of the point and level with the legs spread out evenly and wide enough for maximum stability.
 Make sure that one of the three tripod legs is firm on the ground, focusing the peg at the end of the leg for extra assistance.

-Next up, attach your Total Station to the tripod stand by using the underside screw at the top of your tripod mount.
+Next up, attach your Total Station to the tripod stand using the underside screw at the top of your tripod mount.
 Snugly screw down your Total Station, then insert fresh batteries and a memory card into the appropriate spaces.

 Center and Level the Unit